BasiaFusinska/katacoda-scenarios/deep-learning-with-tensorflow/logistic-regression/finish.md

 ## Congratulations!

-You've completed **Forward Propagation** scenario.
+You've completed **Logistic Regression** scenario.

-You've built the simple neural network and implemented the Forward Propagation.
-This is the baseline for creating more complex Deep Learning models.
+You've practiced the basics concepts of machine learning process and used them when trying to classify non-linearly separable examples using Logistic Regression.